wapsol/re-cloud/recipes/odoo.md

 ..

-# Transfer Images and Volumes to Cluster
+# Transfer Images and Volumes to Transition Folder /tf/

 ..